greg-js/arch-wiki-md-repo/wiki/_content/english/Systemd-timesyncd.md

 FallbackNTP=0.pool.ntp.org 1.pool.ntp.org 0.fr.pool.ntp.org
 ```

-Further to the daemon configuration, NTP servers may also be provided via a [systemd-networkd](/index.php/Systemd-networkd#.5BNetwork.5D_section "Systemd-networkd") configuration with a `NTP=` option or, dynamically, via a DHCP server (since *systemd* 216).
+Further to the daemon configuration, NTP servers may also be provided via a [systemd-networkd](/index.php/Systemd-networkd#.5BNetwork.5D_section "Systemd-networkd") configuration with a `NTP=` option or, dynamically, via a DHCP server.

 The NTP server to be used will be determined using the following rules: